 If you live in the EEA or Switzerland, you are eligible to start an apprenticeship in England before 1 August 2021 on the same basis as before the UK left the EU.

-- you are living in the EEA and Switzerland on 31 December 2020
+- you were living in the EEA or Switzerland before 1 January 2021

 - you have been living in the EEA, Switzerland, the UK and Gibraltar for at least the last 3 years before you start an apprenticeship

 - you have lived continuously in the EEA, Switzerland, the UK and Gibraltar between 31 December 2020 and the start of your apprenticeship

 - you will spend at least 50% of your working hours in England during your apprenticeship, and

 - the apprenticeship starts before 1 January 2028

 Your children will also be eligible for an apprenticeship in England on the same terms, even if they are not themselves UK nationals.

 Read further guidance on becoming an apprentice in England.

 Rules about owning property, rent, taxation and shared ownership have not changed.
 However, if you are buying a new property some EU countries have different property acquisition laws for EU citizens and non-EU citizens.
 Check with local authorities how these might apply to you.